quii/learn-go-with-tests/pointers/readme.md

 ```

 - We have changed the table so that `err` is now an `error`.
 This lets us define a particular kind of error to look for in the test and also let us put the value `nil` if we have a case where we don't want an error.
 - Introduced `t.Fatal` which will stop the test if it is called.
-This is because we dont want to make any more assertions on the error returned if there isn't one around.
+This is because we don't want to make any more assertions on the error returned if there isn't one around.
 Without this the test would carry on to the next step and panic because of a nil pointer.

 ## Try and run the test

-`wallet_test.go:62: got err 'oh no' want 'cannot withdraw 100 BTC, insufficient funds - current balance is 20 BTC'`
+`wallet_test.go:61: got err 'oh no' want 'cannot withdraw, insufficient funds'`

 ## Write enough code to make it pass